blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Provide an interface to allow users to replace IdGenerator with their own.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
 - Write some basic docs.
 (WIP)
-- IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own collision prevention, it's not going to be realistic to call the same instance twice in one microsecond.
 - See if we can solve for LazyCollection->remember().

 ## Features